renz45/cs_console/README.md

 * **historyLabel** - Sets a label for the localStorage history.
 This should be set if you don't want consoles from different applications to share history
 * **welcomeMessage** - An initial message at the top of the console when it first loads
 * **autoFocus** - Whether or not the console should be focused on page load.
+* **syntax** - set the syntax of the console, useful for ruby irb or javascript consoles.
 * **commandValidate** - Callback function for validating a command before it's submitted.
 This callback should return a boolean
 * **commandHandle** - Callback function for handling a command.
 This callback is passed the following arguments:
     - ***inputContent*** - This is the content of the input